blablahole/Armchair-Quantum/README.md

-# Learning-Quantum-Computational-Chemistry
+# Learning Quantum Computational Chemistry with Python and Julia
-Learning quantum computational chemistry with Python and Julia
+This is a study journal to explore online education and infrustructure for quantum computational chemistry.